EnterpriseDB/barman/doc/manual/21-preliminary_steps.en.md

 ### PostgreSQL connection

-You need to make sure that the `backup` server can connect to the PostgreSQL server on `pg` as superuser.
+You need to make sure that the `backup` server can connect to the PostgreSQL server on `pg` as superuser or if superuser is not an option due to security requirements, then for versions 10 and higher it's also possible to grant equivalent privileges listed below.
 This operation is mandatory.

 We recommend creating a specific user in PostgreSQL, named `barman`, as follows: